tranhelen/tranhelen/_posts/2019-11-18-onemillionheartbreaks.md

 <hr class="--small">

 It's okay to be heartbroken over all the minor and major disappointments of your life.
-It's not okay to get stuck on them though.
+It's likely a sign that you are moving in the right direction... just make sure you're not stuck admiring the heartbreaks.
 Leaving the rest to Dolly,

 > You better stop whining, pining
 Get your dreams in line